Physician Assistant Studies Student Handbook

 Back to Top

-Greetings from the Chair and Program Director
+Greetings from the Program Director and Department Chair

 Dear Students,

-Welcome to our New York Tech's Physician Assistant Program!
+Welcome to New York Tech's Physician Assistant Program!
 We are thrilled to have you join our community of learners.
 As you embark on this rigorous and rewarding journey, we are committed to supporting you every step of the way.

 Our program is designed to equip you with the knowledge, skills, and compassion necessary to excel in your future career as a Physician Assistant.
 We pride ourselves on a curriculum that not only covers the essential medical sciences but also emphasizes patient-centered care, ethical practice, and lifelong learning.